 Kris Foster serves as the Judicial Assistant to a Federal Judge in the U.S. District Court for the District of Maryland.
 Prior to serving in the federal courts, she worked at the Baltimore office of Miles & Stockbridge P.C. for almost 15 years.
 She is a former student of Martha Banghart and is a charter member of the Deer Creek Chorale.
 Kris served as our first President of the Chorale from 2006-2009.
 Kris resides in Pylesville, Maryland with her husband, Jim, and two children, Jimmy and Julia, who are also members of the choir.

 Meredith Leroy is a Realtor with Coldwell Banker Residential Brokerage and lives in Jarrettsville, MD with her husband, Alan.
-She is the current Secretary of the Deer Creek Chorale and has sung with them for three years.
+In the past she has served as the secretary of the Deer Creek Chorale and has been singing with the group for many years.
 She is an active member of her church, Saint James Monkton, and enjoys reading, gardening, going to the beach and riding horses at her daughter’s farm.

 Lynn Moore has been a resident of Harford County since 1987.
 First living in Aberdeen, then moving to Churchville in 1993.
 In 1995 she joined the Harford Choral Society and was a member with them until 2003 when she joined Masterworks of Carroll County.
 In July of 2005 she attended the 5th Biennial International Festival and Choral Celebration of Song.
 “Festival 500 Sharing the Voices” in Newfoundland Canada: a multi-day event with 25 choirs from around the world.
 She continued to sing with Masterworks until the fall of 2010.